Alexandru Macedonski: Late polemics, illness and death

 His health deteriorated from heart disease, which is described by Vianu as an effect of constant smoking.
 By that stage, Vianu recalls, Macedonski also had problems coming to terms with his age.
 His last anthumous work was the pamphlet Zaherlina (named after the Romanian version of "Zacherlin"; also known as Zacherlina or Zacherlina în continuare, "Zacherlin Contd."), completed in 1919 and published the following year.
 It notably attacked Densusianu, who had become Macedonski's personal enemy.
 Some other polemical texts he had authored late in life saw print only after his death, under the title Mustrări postume către o generație neînțelegătoare ("Posthumous Reprimands for an Obtuse Generation").

 1920 was also the year when the People's Party cabinet attempted to pension him off from his office at the Historical Monuments Commission, but the publicized protest of Macedonski's fellow writers in Bucharest made it reconsider.
-Confined to his home by illness and old age, Macedonski was still writing poems, some of which later known as his Ultima verba ("Last Words").
+Confined to his home by illness and old age, Macedonski was still writing poems, some of which later became known as his Ultima verba ("Last Words").
 The writer died on 24 November, at three o'clock in the afternoon.
 Having come to develop an addiction to floral fragrances, he was inhaling a rose petal extract during his last hours.
 He was buried in Bucharest's Bellu.